NoNotNotes/Yuubi/NoNotNotes/CMPA/MS1-Arreglo-1.md

 >The **Lower GIT**, starting from the large intestine to the anus, involves:
 >1. **Absorption**; the reabsorption of water that converts stool into its formed, solid state.
 >2. **Synthesis of Vitamin K** by the normal gut flora *E. coli*, which makes up roughly 50% of an individual's Vitamin K. This is **necessary for the production of clotting factors X, IX, VII, and II** (Vitamin K dependent clotting factors).
 This is the mechanism behind the importance of Vitamin K in stopping bleeding.
->3. **Putrifaction** also occurs, where *E. coli* interacts with fecal materials to produce flatus, a combination of carbon dioxide, carbon monoxide, methane, and ammonia
+>3. **Putrefaction** also occurs, where *E. coli* interacts with fecal materials to produce flatus, a combination of carbon dioxide, carbon monoxide, methane, and ammonia

 >[!ERROR] GI Bleeding
 >**Gastrointestinal bleeding** can occur along any part of the alimentary canal.
 In general, this is also divided between **Upper GI Bleeding** (UGIB) and **Lower GI Bleeding** (LGIB), which present differently: